 Resizing images before upload

-An article, posted more than 7 years ago filed in form, canvas, image, data, data-url, jpeg & png.
+An article, posted almost 8 years ago filed in form, canvas, image, data, data-url, jpeg & png.

 The resolution of photo’s increases every year.
 And while some of that information may be worthy of retaining, not all is.
 High resolution images come at a price.
 Not only storage, but, especially in a mobile context, also data transfer.
 In this post I explain how you could create an uploader that fixes this.